 After breakfast this morning, depart for the airport, and then fly to Queenstown, your home for the next three days as you start your New Zealand tour.

-Upon arrival, you'll transfer to your accommodations and enjoy time at leisure.
-This evening, join fellow travelers for an included dinner at a local restaurant.
+Upon arrival, you'll transfer to your accommodations and get to know your surroundings with an orientation walk.
+After the rest of your afternoon at leisure, join fellow travelers for an included dinner at a local restaurant.

-After a leisurely breakfast, you'll have most of the morning to spend as you wish.
-Later, walk to Queenstown's Wharf, where you'll board the TSS Earnslaw, a historic steamship that first launched in 1912.
+Or, enjoy a leisurely breakfast and a morning to spend as you wish.
+You'll then walk to Queenstown's Wharf, where you'll board the TSS Earnslaw, a historic steamship that first launched in 1912.
 Cruise across Lake Wakatipu to Walter Peak Sheep Station for a guided farm tour.

 Since Captain Cook brought sheep to New Zealand in 1773, sheep farming has grown to be a mainstay of the country's economy.
 Today, New Zealand (with ten sheep for every person!) is the world's foremost producer of prized, strong wool.
 At Walter Peak, you'll learn about life on a Queenstown sheep farm, see sheepdogs run through their paces and watch a live sheep-shearing demonstration.
 To top off your visit, you'll enjoy a traditional English tea.